Race

 Hey, Dan, what’s your race?

-My parents are from Rajasthan, India.
-However, DNA testing shows I’m part Asian and Melanesian.
+My parents are Hindu Banias from Rajasthan, India.
+But DNA testing shows I’m part Melanesian.
 So, like everyone else, I’m mixed.

 Most non-white Americans have been abused (e.g. slavery, relocation, deportation, internment), so Americans are conditioned by decades or centuries of propaganda to label and mistreat them.
 Race is a product of violence, a contrived excuse for theft and murder.

-But Indian-Americans have never been subject to a hate campaign by the American government, and I feel tolerated for who I am.
-I love America, and there’s little I wouldn’t do for my country.
+But Indian-Americans have never been subject to a hate campaign by the American government, and I feel accepted for who I am.
+I love America, and am grateful for my good life here.

 - “Racist Love” by Frank Chin